 “Do you ever ask yourself if the language that you speak now interferes with your actual thoughts?
 Can a language of origin influence your thoughts?”

 The zen monk Ejo Takata had a keisaku (a wooden stick with a flat end used to strike meditating zen students lapsing in concentration) that was engraved on the striking end with characters that said, “I can’t teach you anything.
 Learn by yourself—you know!”
-I like to think that, on its face, “Harmolodics” involved some kind of similar appeal to primordial knowledge.
+I like to think that, on its face, “Harmolodics” involved some kind of similar urging to self-directed learning, rather than the passive acceptance of dictated demands.
 Of course, Ornette would never hit people with sticks!
 His approach was much more like that of “critical pedagogy”.
 But one of the enigmas about him was that his compositions were profoundly violent, in their attacks on both the objective/symbolic violence and the systemic/structural violence of the hegemonic culture — just as violent as Gandhi.
-On the other hand, “Harmolodics” also involved unstated influence, and one of the things that Ornette’s compositions accomplished was to establish a framework for judgements as to value equivalencies of different musical elements.
+On the other hand, “Harmolodics” also involved unstated influence, and one of the things that Ornette’s compositions accomplished was to establish a coherent framework for judgments as to value equivalencies of different musical elements.
 This is very similar to the way the origins of financial accounting and monetary systems involved establishing a framework for equating the values of different commodities.
 Here it is a matter of establishing value equivalencies for elements like melody, harmony and rhythm, and the various contributions of individual performers.
 Ornette had a much looser and democratic way of approaching that question than most contemporaries.
 Though there were still boundaries, mostly established through selection of performers (i.e., deciding who is included and who is excluded from the group), rehearsal format (i.e., the settling of pre-performance “debate”), and the like.